AkIszler/AkIszler/README.md

 - 👋 Hi, I’m @AkIszler
 - 👀 I’m interested in learning mostly.
 Currently on this C# Kick, wanna get into Unity Stuff again, really enjoying Maui as well!
-- 🌱 I’m currently learning or believe I am C# and XAML/Maui, and will be using it for Unity C# later
+- 🌱 I’m currently learning or believe I am C# and XAML/Maui, and will be using it for Unity C# later I also REALLY wanna check out Blazor
 - 💞️ I’m looking to collaborate at some point, maybe on a game engine?
 I sorta made a half assed one, and that was fun.
 I just wanna help with SOMETHING when I get
 - good enough to do so.
 - 📫 How to reach me, well... here and twitter @boredSoloDev